A multiscale cavity method for sublinear-rank symmetric matrix factorization: The replica symmetric potential in terms of mutual information

-\section{Acknowledgments}
+\subsection{Acknowledgments}

 J.~Barbier and A.~A.~Rahman were funded by the European Union (ERC, CHORAL, project number 101039794).
 J.~Ko was funded by the European Union (ERC, LDRAM, project number 884584) and the Natural Sciences and Engineering Research Council of Canada (RGPIN-2020-04597).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
 The authors acknowledge crucial discussions with Francesco Camilli and Koki Okajima which led to the joint development of the multiscale cavity method.
+J.~Barbier wishes to thank Nicolas Macris for the uncountable discussions concerning this problem and many others over the years.